ts756632/8_Week_SQL_Challenge/Digital Analysis.md

 **9. What are the top 3 products by purchases?**

+Thinking Process
+ -  Filter visit_id to find out customers who have purchase events.
+ -  Based on the visit_id which has purchase event, list all products that are added to cart.
+ -  Calculate numbers of purchase for each product.

  -  Combine "events" and "page_hierarchy" tables to find out what do customers do on each product
  -  Filter data with purchase event and count purchases for each product.
  -  List top 3 products by purchase.